gbdev/pandocs/src/SGB_Functions.md

 The possibly most popular and most impressive feature is to replace the default SGB screen border by a custom bitmap which is stored in the game cartridge.
-A border can be much more colorful than the game screen.
+A border can be much more colorful than the game screen, as it uses 4 bits per pixel (16 color per tile) instead of 2 bpp (4 colors/tile).

 ## Multiple Joypads